 Workshop on Capitalism and the New Materialism

-The workshop “Capitalism and the New Materialism” with Sven Beckert (Harvard University) and Seth Rockman (Brown University) took place at the Institute for European Global Studies on May 17, 2017.
+The workshop “Capitalism and the New Materialism” with Sven Beckert (Harvard University) and Seth Rockman (Brown University) will take place at the Institute for European Global Studies on May 17, 2017.
+Participants need to register until May 7, 2017.
 The event is a cooperation between the Department of History, the Basel Graduate School of History (BGSH), and the Institute for European Global Studies.

 For scholars interested in the enduring questions of historical materialism and the class relations of capitalism, are there new analytical possibilities from “thinking with things” and “making matter matter”?
 Beyond this deceptively simple question is the observation that scholars working across multiple disciplines have been lavishing attention on artifacts, environment, and the embeddedness of human experience in a matrix of networks and assemblages.
 Much of this work has been grouped under the heading of “New Materialism,” but its implications for historians are still emerging.